 Vice President, Director, Foundation Development & Event Production

 Joy was an owner and partner of Thoron Productions Limited and Bankten Communication Services Ltd., which produced major industrial shows and other event marketing activities throughout North America and Europe from the 1970s until 2006.
 Joy is currently President and owner of Waypointers, Inc. a seniors’ relocation service, and is the Executive Director of the C.R.
 Vint Foundation, a Private Foundation.
 Joy received her Private Pilot certificate in 1982 and joined The Ninety-Nines, Inc. in 1983.
 Within the aviation industry she has served as 99s First Canadian Chapter Chairman, 99s East Canada Section Governor, Director, 99s International Board of Directors, and 99s Amelia Earhart Memorial Scholarship Trust Chairman.
 She was inducted into the International Forest of Friendship in Atchison, Kansas in 2003.
-Joy was 1st Vice President and Treasurer of the Fédération Aéronautique Internationale (FAI) General Aviation Commission, and Vice President of the Canadian Precision Flying Association.
-She is an FAI International Judge and Director of Marketing in the Aero Club of Canada.
+Joy was 1st Vice President and Treasurer of the Fédération Aéronautique Internationale (FAI) General Aviation Commission, Director of Marketing in the Aero Club of Canada, and Vice President of the Canadian Precision Flying Association.
+She is an FAI International Judge.
 Joy is also a member of Women In Aviation International, Women in Aerospace Canada, COPA, Silver Wings Fraternity, Commemorative Air Force, Canadian Air & Space Museum and, US Air Force National Museum.

 Director, Relationships Development